BackstagecrewIS/BackstagecrewIS.github.io/README.md

 ### The surface plane:
 **What will the finished product look like?
 What colors, typography, and design elements will we use?**
-Wireframes for each of the pages is below:
+Wireframes for each of the pages are below:

 <a href="/assets/wireframes/index.png" target="_blank">index.html Wireframe</a>